Executive/Sr Executive - Facility Management

 Late payments may result in penalties or strained supplier relationships

-Q3.
-How will you find out suppliers for buying new material?
+Q. How would you find suppliers for buying new materials?

 I will use online directories, industry contacts, and trade shows to find potential suppliers.